What is a Full Time Employment Contract?

 An employment contract will help to set the ground rules in black and white so everyone is clear on their obligations and how everything will work.
 You need a proper written contract to enforce your rights and make sure your business is legally protected in case something goes wrong.

-Does this contract include a restraint clause?
+Does this Full Time Employment Contract template include a restraint clause?

 Yes, it does.